RichieMonkeyNinja/docker-hadoop-ecosystem/readme.md

 5) Please please notify me any encountered issues.
 6) Please create a new branch for any new features, please don't commit directly on the main branch, submit a merge request and notify Richie Teoh or Elmer Lee to validate the branch and approve the merge request.

+# Project Overview

+This project will use the Medallion architecture:
+1) Bronze Layer - to ingest and keep raw data
+2) Silver Layer - to clean and deduplicate bronze data
+3) Gold Layer - to join//add colummns to cleaned silver data

+Refer to individual \<stage>.md inside tutorial_md to follow step-by-step on executing the project.

+Thank you for reading!
+Continue to read below if you want to understand the tools.

 # How to Use venv with uv

 uv is a tool written in Rust (that's how you know it's fast) as an all-in-one cargo for Python, think of it as replacement for these: